 About the artist

-Geo Wyeth is originally from the US and currently based in Rotterdam.
-He was artist in residence at the Rijksakademie van beeldende kunsten in Amsterdam (2015-2016) and hold teaching position at the Dutch Art Institute (DAI) and the Willem de Kooning Akademie where he focuses on embodied tactics of performance, storytelling, and remembering.
+Geo Wyeth is an artist and educator working in the realms of music, performance, narrative sculpture, and video.
+Originally from the US and currently based in Rotterdam, he was artist in residence at the Rijksakademie van beeldende kunsten in Amsterdam (2015-2016).
+He holds teaching positions at the Dutch Art Institute (DAI) and the Willem de Kooning Akademie, where he focuses on embodied tactics of performance, storytelling, and remembering.
 Wyeth was funded by the Amsterdam Fonds voor de Kunst in 2017, and the Mondriaan Fonds for research on jazz history, extractive industry, and swamp studies in New Orleans in 2019.
-In 2021 he was part of a residency programme at the Textiel Museum (Tilburg, NL).
+In 2021 he was part of a residency programme at the TextielMuseum (Tilburg, NL).